iPhone Macro and Close-up Photography Tips

 Make the subject center stage by positioning your composition to give the least cluttered background possible.
 Use the sky if you can, or experiment with textured backgrounds such as a wall or fence.
 Think about how far your subject is from the background, as the further away the background is, the more blurry it will become and the greater the contrast of focus on your subject will appear.

-If you've researched about photography in general, you'll already have heard of the ‘rule of thirds'.
+If you've researched photography in general, you'll already have heard of the ‘rule of thirds'.
 This rule is super simple to apply when using an iPhone and is just as relevant in macro photography as it is when shooting landscapes or any other composition.

 Image source: SmashingHub